 The Wests Tigers need to simply keep doing what they’re doing.
 Patience has been the key to their success over the first two rounds – building as the game goes on and grinding the opposition down to create opportunities for themselves.

 If the Bulldogs have any hope of getting one up on the Wests Tigers they will need to continue to build as the game progresses – an 80-minute performance will be crucial.
 Their attack improved last week against the Eels with Lachlan Lewis and Kieran Foran creating try-scoring opportunities but their defence certainly needs some work.

 Wests Tigers have a really strong forward pack.
 We know Michael Maguire is a tough coach and they’ve had a good pre-season.
 They also got some attacking skill now.
 The key for them is Luke Brooks.
 Robbie Farah has also been playing out of his skin.
 The Dogs showed last week through pride after being the worst team in round one that they can play hard for 40 minutes.
 But then the floodgates opened.
 Once they were under a bit of pressure they made some poor mental choices.
 They seem to be lacking a leader when the game is on the line.
 Wests Tigers by 14

 Wests Tigers Stat Attack

 It's easy as 1, 2, 3 for Robbie Farah.
-In leading his team to victory over the Dogs, the veteran hooker made one line break, created two more and ended up with three try assists.
+In leading his team to victory over the Warriors last week, the veteran hooker made one line break, created two more and ended up with three try assists.